cynthialmy/cynthialmy.github.io/_posts/2026-01-27-policy-aware-factuality-assessment.md

 5. **Observability is everything.** In production, you need to know why a decision was made, not only what it was.
 6. **Tradeoffs must be explicit.** I tuned thresholds to balance reviewer load, latency, and policy coverage, prioritizing high-risk recall over low-risk throughput.

+## What This System Is Designed *Not* To Do

+This system is intentionally conservative in several ways:

+– It does **not** aim to make instant decisions on ambiguous, high-risk content.
+In these cases, it prioritizes human judgment over speed.
+– It does **not** optimize for maximum automation.
+Reversibility and trust recovery are valued more than throughput.
+– It does **not** attempt to collapse uncertainty into a single score.
+Conflicting evidence and policy ambiguity are preserved and surfaced.

+These constraints are deliberate.
+In content moderation, the most damaging failures come not from being uncertain, but from being confidently wrong at scale.

 ## Try It Yourself

 The demo is live at [llm-misinformation.streamlit.app](https://llm-misinformation.streamlit.app/).
 You can paste in content, watch the agent pipeline in action, see the decision flow, and explore how different risk levels and policy interpretations lead to different outcomes.